bernardodiasc/awesomap/README.md

       - List of tags
       - List of persons
       - String address grabbed from MapBox API that matches the EXIF geo tag
+      - Marker button that watches next click in the map and grab geo location values
     - Checked images are be highlighted
   - Left side panel for the map
 - Rotate image in css based on EXIF orientation tag